-If you wish to unblock services like Youtube and Netflix or torrent, I recommend these providers:
+If you wish to unblock sites or torrent, I recommend these providers:

 I’ve also created a list of the VPN providers I do not recommend.

 If you are technically inclined, you might consider creating your own VPS (virtual private server) and install OpenVPN.
 I recommend using a reliable VPS like Digital Ocean.
 You can purchase their $5 per month plan, and then follow these instructions to set up OpenVPN.

 What Is A VPN?